-Cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT) are both effective in treating both mental disorders and drug or alcohol addiction.
-Both are evidence-based methods that include both individual and group therapy led by a licensed treatment specialist.
-However, there are some differences between CBT vs DBT.
+Cognitive-behavioral therapy (CBT) and Dialectical Behavioral Therapy (DBT) are types of mental health treatments that can also be used to treat drug or alcohol addiction.
+While both therapies are evidence-based methods, that include individual and group therapy led by a licensed treatment specialist, there are some differences between CBT and DBT.

 The main benefits of cognitive-behavioral therapy include:

-- The client is more aware of their thoughts and emotions
+- Being more aware of your thoughts and emotions

-- CBT helps clients transition to the next level of recovery
+- Assisting with transitioning to the next level of recovery

-- The client learns how to replace negative thoughts with positive thoughts
+- Learning how to replace negative thoughts with positive thoughts

 The benefits of dialectical behavioral therapy include:

-- DBT reduces the risk of suicide or self-harm when a person faces anxiety
+- Reducing the risk of suicide or self-harm when a person faces anxiety

-- DBT teaches emotions and behaviors that promote a productive life
+- Instilling emotions and behaviors that promote a productive life

 - Learning how to navigate changing moods